parinfer/parinfer.js/lib/parinfer.js.md

 #### Tab Characters

-If a line is indented with a tab character, we consider this non-normalized.
+If a line is indented with a tab character, we consider this non-normalized since they create an ambiguous indentation length.
+Thus, the normalized form replaces such tab characters with a standard length of two spaces.
-Tab characters do not have a defined length, thus making indentation length ambiguous.

-The normalized form replaces tab characters inside indentation with two spaces.

 ## Finding Parens